lokesh177/project/README.md

-# project The new python full stack development under completion.
+# project The new python full stack development project under completion.